Back to 50cc roadracing

 1951

 In 1951 the Victoria Werke attempted to exceed all previous records with this streamlined bike.
-Driver Georg Dotterweich managed a speed of ?
+Rider Georg Dotterweich managed a speed of ?

 Another attempt in 1952 made the Cucciolo reach 77,753 km/h in the 1000m - flying start category.